I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Long Live The Big Four!
+Long Live the Big Four!

 Released: July 1983, MegaForce Records

-In the years since, Kill'Em All has become one of the "go-to" records that I know by heart, backwards and forwards.
+In the years since, Kill'Em All has become one of the "go-to" records that I know by heart, backward and forwards.
 I seriously want a copy of this album buried with me when I die.

-Recommended cuts: "Hit The Lights," "Metal Militia," "Anesthesia (Pulling Teeth)"
+Recommended Cuts: "Hit The Lights," "Metal Militia," "Anesthesia (Pulling Teeth)"

 Fun Fact: When Elektra Records reissued KIll'Em All in 1988, the first pressing contained two extra tracks - covers of Diamond Head's "Am I Evil?" and Blitzkrieg's "Blitzkrieg," from the B-side of 1985's Creeping Death single.